 FMA is a student-run organization that provides a forum for the exchange of financial related information, career networking opportunities, and social activities.
-The objectives and goals of the FMA are to: 1) foster education advancement in the study of finance, 2) encourage active participation in financial study and community relations, 3) enhance career opportunities in the financial arena.
+The objectives and goals of the FMA are to: 1) foster education advancement in the study of finance, 2) encourage active participation in financial study and community relations, and 3) enhance career opportunities in the financial arena.
 FMA hosts monthly speakers who are leaders in their fields.
-FMA also takes annual trips to New York to visit Wall Street and financial institutions and to Omaha to visit famed investor Warren Buffett.
-Membership is open to all business majors, with priority to finance majors to be invited to go on trips.
+FMA also takes annual trips.
+Annual trips have included trips to New York to visit Wall Street and financial institutions and trips to Omaha to visit famed investor Warren Buffett.
+Membership is open to all business majors.
+Finance majors receive priority for events with limited participation, such as annual trips, and are eligible to receive departmental support to help offset the cost of participation.